14 Cancer Warning Signs Your Doctor Should Never Ignore

 Unexplained weight loss

 Most of us wouldn’t look this gift horse in the mouth—but that’s unwise, warns Dr. Bonta: Unexplained weight loss is never good.
 “Cancer secretes hormones that cause mass wasting,” she says.
 “Generally, people with cancer will lose weight.
 If you haven’t changed something—like your diet or started exercising—and you’re losing weight, it’s a problem.”

 As with fever, night sweats are a sign your body may be in overdrive fighting cancer, a virus, or other invading cells.
 “Your body sees the cells as foreign and up-regulates the immune response, leading to symptoms like fever and night sweats,” Joel Warsh, MD, a holistic and integrative medicine practitioner in Studio City, CA. This is especially common with people who have lymphoma or leukemia, Dr. Bonta says.
 “Any patient with leukemia, they’ll tell me they get up in the middle of the night and will be soaked.
 They have to change their bedspread and pajamas,” she says.
 These night sweats are different from hormone-related hot flashes, Dr. Bonta points out.
 “If you can identify a cause for it and treat it, it’s not cancer.
 But drenching night sweats are a concern for some types of cancer.”
-Look out for these 10 surprising things that can increase your cancer risk.
+Your sleeping habits can also be some of the surprising things that can increase your cancer risk.